Captain Beefheart: Career

-After Zappa began regular occupation at Paul Buff's PAL Studio in Cucamonga, he and Van Vliet began collaborating as The Soots.
+After Zappa began working at Paul Buff's Pal Recording Studio in Cucamonga, California (now part of Rancho Cucamonga), he and Van Vliet began collaborating as the Soots.
 By the time Zappa had turned the venue into Studio Z, they had completed the songs "Cheryl's Canon", "Metal Man Has Hornet's Wings" and a Howlin' Wolf-styled rendition of Little Richard's "Slippin' and Slidin'".

-The name 'Captain Beefheart' may have come from Vliet's uncle Alan, who had a habit of exposing himself to Don's girlfriend.
-He would urinate with the bathroom door open and, if she walked by, exclaim that his penis looked like a big beef heart.
+The name "Captain Beefheart" may have come from Van Vliet's uncle Alan, who had a habit of exposing himself to Don's girlfriend.
+He would urinate with the bathroom door open and, if she walked by, exclaim that his penis looked like a beef heart.

 Van Vliet enrolled at Antelope Valley College as an art major, but left after one year.
-He worked as a door-to-door vacuum cleaner salesman, and sold a vacuum cleaner to the writer Aldous Huxley at his home in Llano, pointing to it and declaring, "Well, I assure you sir, this thing sucks."
-After managing a Kinney's shoe store, he moved to Rancho Cucamonga, California to reconnect with Zappa.
+He worked as a door-to-door vacuum cleaner salesman, and sold a vacuum cleaner to the writer Aldous Huxley at his home in Llano, California, pointing to it and declaring, "Well, I assure you sir, this thing sucks."
+After managing a Kinney's shoe store, he moved to Cucamonga to reconnect with Zappa.
 Van Vliet was quite shy but was eventually able to imitate the deep voice of Howlin' Wolf with his wide vocal range.
 He grew comfortable with public performance and, after learning to play the harmonica, began playing at dances and small clubs in Southern California.

 Initial recordings, 1962–69

 In early 1965, Snouffer invited Vliet to sing with a group that he was assembling.
 Vliet joined the first Magic Band and changed his name to Don Van Vliet, while Snouffer became Alex St. Clair.
 Captain Beefheart and his Magic Band signed to A&M Records and, in 1966, released two singles: a version of Bo Diddley's "Diddy Wah Diddy" that became a regional hit in Los Angeles, and "Moonchild" (written by David Gates, later of the band Bread).
-That year, the band began to play larger west coast venues such as the Avalon Ballroom in San Francisco.
+That year, the band began to play larger West Coast venues such as the Avalon Ballroom in San Francisco.